dlwns97/CVIP/README.md

 </div>

-This repository relies on my SimCLR implementation, which can be found [here](https://github.com/spijkervet/simclr) and on my `torchaudio-augmentations` package, found [here](https://github.com/Spijkervet/torchaudio-augmentations).
+This repository relies on CLMR implementation, which can be found [here](https://github.com/Spijkervet/CLMR).